 We offer two partial scholarships to our 300 hour training.
 These two scholarships are for students who have been invested in the Octopus Garden community for a year, can demonstrate financial need, and who have a clear idea of the communities they wish to serve after graduation.
 Inquiries can be made to email@example.com.

 How much time should I expect to spend on homework?

-We advise setting aside 1-2 hours a week to complete assigned readings, homework, presentation preparation, and review exams.
-This is in addition to regular hours of personal practice through classes offered at the studio.
+We advise setting aside 3 hours a week to complete assigned readings, homework, presentation preparation, and review exams.
+In addition, you will be expected to complete six written reflections of classes you attend over the course.

 Will I be qualified to teach yoga once I complete the 300-Hour Program?

 The focus of our 300-hour training is to foster your ability to be an effective teacher.
-We believe that the mark of an excellent teacher is a solid foundation of experience, and that only once this is established, can one find their true voice as a teacher.
 There is no rule about when one is ready to teach and many graduates of our 300-hour program have gone on to teach right away.
 We offer the 300-hour program with a focus on teaching skills to follow directly from our 200-hour Fundamentals Program.

 What if I want to teach at Octopus Garden?

 All of our teachers are graduates of at least one of our yoga education training programs and all of our teachers have at least 500-hours of teacher training.
 If you are interested in teaching at Octopus Garden, the first step is building a relationship with us through practice and shared study.

 - taking the seat of the teacher and fearless teaching

 - word selection, and the poetry of yoga